Acromegaly: Diagnosis

 An MRI of the brain focusing on the sella turcica after gadolinium administration allows for clear delineation of the pituitary and the hypothalamus and the location of the tumor.
-A number of other overgrowth syndromes can result in similar problems.

 Differential diagnosis

-Pseudoacromegaly is a condition with the usual acromegaloid features, but without an increase in growth hormone and IGF-1.
+Pseudoacromegaly is a condition with the usual acromegaloid features but without an increase in growth hormone and IGF-1.
 It is frequently associated with insulin resistance.
 Cases have been reported due to minoxidil at an unusually high dose.
-It can also be caused by a selective post receptor defect of insulin signalling, leading to the impairment of metabolic, but preservation of mitogenic, signalling.
+It can also be caused by a selective post-receptor defect of insulin signalling, leading to the impairment of metabolic, but preservation of mitogenic, signaling.